gersosa/tpi-Ruby/foro/README.md

 Create database : `createdb Example`

-Create role: `create role myapp with createdb login password 'password1';`
+Create role:`psql` and `create role myapp with createdb login password 'password1';`

 * Run `bundle install` to install all other dependencies